dvklopfenstein/pmidcite/README.md

 ### 5) Create ASCII plots
-The code used to create the scatter plots is adapted from https://github.com/dzerbino/ascii_plots for use with *pmidcite*.
+The code which creates the scatter plots is adapted for use with *pmidcite* from https://github.com/dzerbino/ascii_plots.

 ## Setup